-The principal amount outstanding under our Term Loan Facility as of June 30, 2021, was \$149.6 million, without regard to unamortized debt issuance costs and discount.
-As of June 30, 2021, we had unused borrowing capacity of \$30.2 million under the ABL Facility, subject to certain limitations.
-This amount of borrowing capacity is net of \$14.0 million of outstanding letters of credit at June 30, 2021, which are considered as usage of the ABL Facility.
-This amount includes approximately \$0.8 million of duplicate letters of credit that remained outstanding at June 30 but were terminated during the third quarter after transition to a new guarantor bank was completed.
+The principal amount outstanding under our Term Loan Facility as of September 30, 2021, was \$149.3 million, without regard to unamortized debt issuance costs and discount.
+As of September 30, 2021, we had unused borrowing capacity of \$36.5 million under the ABL Facility, subject to certain limitations.
+This amount of borrowing capacity is net of \$11.2 million of outstanding letters of credit at September 30, 2021, which are considered as usage of the ABL Facility.

 The Term Loan Facility requires quarterly principal payments of \$0.4 million with the remaining unpaid principal amount due on the final maturity date of September 22, 2026.
 If one-month LIBOR is less than 1.00%, then we pay 7.875% per annum in interest.
 If one-month LIBOR exceeds 1.000%, then we pay the variable one-month LIBOR plus an applicable margin of 6.875%.
-Based on the interest rate in effect at June 30, 2021, annual interest payments would be approximately \$11.8 million.
-On July 22, 2021, we entered into a new interest rate swap as discussed in Note 18 to the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report.
-Based on the interest rate in effect at June 30, 2021, and the fixed rate on the new interest rate swap, annual interest payments would be approximately \$12.0 million.
+Based on the interest rate in effect at September 30, 2021, and the fixed rate on the 2021 interest rate swap, annual interest payments would be approximately \$11.9 million.

 The ABL Facility bears interest on a variable rate structure with borrowings bearing interest at one-month LIBOR plus an applicable margin of 1.75%.
-The interest rate in effect at June 30, 2021, was 2.25%.
+The interest rate in effect at September 30, 2021, was 2.25%.
 We pay a commitment fee of 0.375% for unused capacity under the ABL Facility.

-We were in compliance as of June 30, 2021, with all requirements under our Term Loan Facility and ABL Facility.
+We were in compliance as of September 30, 2021, with all requirements under our Term Loan Facility and ABL Facility.
 Both credit facilities allow for optional expansion of available borrowings, subject to certain terms and conditions.